-Caffeine stimulates release of cortisol and adrenaline.
-Cortisol’s role is to release blood sugars ready for your body to fight or flight and adrenaline raises your heart rate and gives you that on edge feeling.
+Caffeine stimulates the release of cortisol and adrenaline.
+Cortisol’s role is to release blood sugars ready for your body to fight or flight and adrenaline raise your heart rate and gives you that on-edge feeling.

 This cycle becomes a problem when your body constantly has high levels of cortisol and excess blood sugar being released which means that if we do not burn off this sugar as energy , then it is far too easy for our bodies to store the excess as fat round our stomach.
 Excess stimulation of adrenaline gives you a feeling of being on edge and when the caffeine wears off ironically you get a massive energy dip making you feel even worse than you did that morning.

 Drink 2 glasses of water in replacement of your coffee or swap your coffees for herbal teas.
 If coffee and black tea is hard to limit, then swap to decaf varieties or limit yourself to only one per day.
 Fizzy drinks an energy drinks have even higher amounts of caffeine in so its advised to avoid these completely.
 Try to reduce your caffeine intake on weekend days when life maybe less stressful.

 4) Reduce your consumption of grab and go foods